stewart-lab/scRNAseq_library/README.md

 - `run_umap`: A dictionary for running UMAP.
   - `dims_umap`: The number of dimensions to use in UMAP reduction. (e.g., 20)
   - `umap.method`: Method to run UMAP. (e.g., "umap-learn")
-  - `umap.red`: Reduction method to use. (e.g., "pca")
+  - `umap.red`: Reduction method to use. (e.g., "pca" or "harmony")

 - `perform_batch_correction`: A dictionary for specifying batch correction parameters.
   - `dims.use`: The number of dimensions to use. (e.g., 20)
   - `max_iter`: The maximum number of iterations. (e.g., 50)

 - `perform_clustering`: A dictionary for specifying clustering parameters.
-  - `reduction`: Type of reduction to use for clustering. (e.g., "harmony")
+  - `reduction`: Type of reduction to use for KNN graph. (e.g., "pca" or "harmony")
-  - `resolution`: The resolution for clustering. (e.g., 0.5)
+  - `resolution`: The resolution for clustering.
+Lower means fewer clusters, higher means more clusters. (e.g., 0.5)
   - `algorithm`: The algorithm used for clustering. (e.g., "leiden")
   - `dims_snn`: Number of dimensions to use for KNN graph. (e.g., 10)

 - `find_differentially_expressed_features`: A dictionary for specifying parameters to find differentially expressed features.
+Used if using Seurat to identify DE, if using Scran then score_and_plot_markers is used.
   - `min_pct`: The minimum percentage for filtering. (e.g., 0.25)
   - `logfc_threshold`: The threshold for log fold-change. (e.g., 0.25)
   - `top_n`: The top n features to select. (e.g., 11)

+- `get_metadata`: Adding in known metadata i.e. if a reference is being used and this reference has already been annotated.
+  - `metadata_file_ref`: Reference metadata file.
+Should be tab-delimited with cells as first column and subsequent cell information in the following columns.
+Example files in metadata folder.
+Put file in metadata folder, then "../metadata/filename.txt".
+  - `metadata_file_query`: Query metadata file.
+Same format as above.
+  - `metadata_subset1`: Subset metadata for reference.
+Subsets for a name in "source" column.
+If `NA`, full metadata is used.
+  - `metadata_subset2`: Subset metadata for query.
+Same format as above.

 - `score_and_plot_markers`: A dictionary for specifying parameters for scoring and plotting markers.
+DE genes scored and found by Scran.
-  - `top_n_markers`: The top n markers to use. (e.g., 10)
+  - `top_n_markers`: The top n markers to use (cut off for how many markers to find). (e.g., `100`)
-  - `known_markers`: Whether to use known markers. (e.g., "TRUE")
+  - `known_markers`: Whether to use known markers.
+If FALSE, manual annotation cannot be done and only returns DE gene list. (`TRUE` or `FALSE`)
-  - `known_markers_path`: The path to the known markers. (e.g., "../known_marker_lists/Gamm_lab_Consolidated_markerList.txt")
+  - `known_markers_path`: The path to the known markers. (e.g., `../known_marker_lists/Gamm_lab_Consolidated_markerList.txt`)
+  - `cluster_type`: Cluster type to determine DE genes/ markers. (e.g. `seurat_clusters`,`orig.ident`)
+  - `pairwise`: Do you want to calculate all pairwise comparisons between clusters? (`TRUE` or `FALSE`)
+  - `logFC_thresh`: Cohen's D log fold change threshold, only DE genes above this threshold are kept. (e.g. `0.25`)
+  - `auc_thresh`: Area-under-the-curve threshold (the probability that a randomly chosen observation from one group is greater than a random). (e.g. `0.49`)

+- `process_known_markers`: A dictonary to determine how to annotate clusters with known markers
+  - `annot_type`: Type of annotation, manual being using markers in the top n_rank to annotate.
+Other options are related to Gamm paper. (`manual`,`d40`,`d120`)
+  - `n_rank`: Lowest rank based on the log fold change to consider when annotating cell type (e.g. `10`)

 Please adjust the parameters as per your requirements.
-For additional details on each of these parameters, refer to the Seurat and SoupX documentation.
+For additional details on each of these parameters, refer to the Seurat, Scran, SoupX documentation.

 ### Output files